origolab/origo-binary/docs/private_transaction.md

-1. addresses: - A json array of private addresses to filter on.
-Duplicate addresses not allowed.
+1. address: - The private address to filter on.
 2. miniconf: Quantity - (optional) default = 1, The minimum confirmations to filter
 3. maxconf: Quantity -  (optional) default = 9999999, The maximum confirmations to filter
 4. include_watch_only: bool -  (optional)  default = false, whether include watchonly addresses